 |On site Medical Supervisor||Medical Elective Registration (students only)|

 |Transfers between Nadi Airport and Accommodation||Flights (and taxes) to and from Nadi, Fiji|

 Medical Volunteering in Fiji will need a recent Working with Children Check or a police report – we can advise on how to arrange this.

 Your medical voluntary work may be eligible for CPD points from your relevant college.
 Please ask if you would like advice or assistance with this.

-We recommend that you advise your professional indemnity provider of your volunteer work in advance of travel.
+We recommend that you advise your professional indemnity provider of your medical volunteering in Fiji in advance of travel.

 Contact STA Travel if you would like assistance with your flights, optional tours or travel insurance.
 STA Travel provides special offers and benefits for volunteers and therefore please call direct: Email: email@example.com Phone: 1300 675 435

-Or you may prefer to book your own flights with Fiji Airways or Virgin Airways on the internet.
+Or you may prefer to book your own flights with Fiji Airways, Jetstar, Air New Zealand or Virgin Airways on the internet.

-It is a condition of your travel arrangements that you have current travel insurance to cover against cancellation fees, medical expenses, lost luggage and evacuation.
+It is a condition of your medical volunteering in Fiji that you have current travel insurance to cover against cancellation fees, medical expenses and evacuation.
 Please ask if you would like any advice or assistance with travel insurance.

 Please refer to the Conditions section of the Application Form.